 Sevenoaks School is committed to the pursuit of knowledge, truth and understanding, to creativity and service for the greater good.
 This has been its mission for nearly six hundred years.

-Our intention to advance these principles is set out in our ambitious plans for the school over the coming decade, totalling almost £50 million; our new buildings will provide students with the opportunity to explore an open frontier, and our three Institutes will ensure we remain at the forefront of education, determined in our thinking, teaching and learning.
+The school's intention to advance these principles is set out in our ambitious plans for the school over the coming decade, totalling almost £50 million; our new buildings will provide students with the opportunity to explore an open frontier, and our three Institutes will ensure we remain at the forefront of education, determined in our thinking, teaching and learning.

 I hope you feel inspired by what lies ahead and consider making your gift today in support of the Campaign for Sevenoaks School.